mongodb/atlas-sdk-go/docs/docs/CloudBackupsApi.md

 ## CreateBackupRestoreJob

-> DiskBackupRestoreJob CreateBackupRestoreJob(ctx, groupId, clusterName).DiskBackupRestoreJob(diskBackupRestoreJob).Execute()
+> DiskBackupRestoreJob CreateBackupRestoreJob(ctx, groupId, clusterName, diskBackupRestoreJob DiskBackupRestoreJob).Execute()

 Restore One Snapshot of One Cluster